This Week's Events

 News

-Our Tuesday evening meditation will continue in a hybrid format: in-person at Bellingham Unitarian Fellowship (1207 Ellsworth Street, at the corner of Ellsworth and I Street) and also via Zoom.
-If you are not on the list and wish to attend via Zoom, please send an email to info@bellinghaminsight.org
+Tonight"s meditation will continue in the hybrid format: in-person at Bellingham Unitarian Fellowship (1207 Ellsworth Street, at the corner of Ellsworth and I Street) and also via Zoom.

 Our greeters will be at the main entrance of BUF from 6:30 until 6:55pm to let you into the building.